 Leaving Kailua-Kona, keep driving south on Alii drive it’s very scenic with views of the ocean and little beaches along the way.
 Avoid late afternoon ‘rush hour’ traffic cause it’s a two lane road and there can be traffic when people are making their way home at the end of the day.
 Take Highway 11 north toward your Fairmont or Waikoloa hotel.
-Sunsets along the seawall in Kailua-Kona and along Alii drive are excellent.
-From the hotels along the western coast they are spectacular.
+Sunsets along the seawall in Kailua-Kona and along Alii drive are spectacular.
+From the hotels along the western coast they are breathtaking.

 Kahalu’u beach park

 Located south of Kona on Alii drive there is Kahalu’u beach park.
 This is where you’ll find the famous “little blue church” on the ocean.
 Picturesque.
 They also rent surfboards and snorkels in this area.
 It can get crowded at peak times and esp. on weekends, so go during the week or earlier in the day.

 Yet further south on Alii you will find Keahou Bay.
 At the Sheraton is a bar overlooking the bay and you can swim with the Manta Ray’s at night OR just get a cocktail and watch the Manta Rays’s and the boats taking the swimmers out.
 The tours usually go out every hour 7pm, 8pm, 9pm and 10pm.
 Very popular.